DanielPalaio/LunarLander-v2_DeepRL/README.md

 7 - Bool: 1 if second leg has contact, else 0

 **Rewards:**<br />
-Moving from the top of the screen to the landing pad gives a scalar reward between 100 and 140 (with 0 velocity)
+Moving from the top of the screen to the landing pad with (0 velocity) gives a scalar reward between 100 and 140
 Negative reward if the lander moves away from the landing pad
 If the lander crashes, a scalar reward of -100 is given
 If the lander comes to rest, a scalar reward of 100 is given